edinburgh-napier/set09121/labs/lab3/spaceInvaders_1.md

 ## Oh... it's not working?
 I'm just getting a white square...

-If this happens, it's most likely that you are failing to load the sprite-sheet image properly.
+If this happens, it's most likely that you are failing to load the sprite sheet image properly.
 Check the other window that opens when you run an application.
 Is there an error in there?
 Does it say something like 'Failed to load image'?
 If so, there are four things to check:
 1. You did actually download the image, right?
 2. You did point your code to the correct name/location of the file, didn't you?
 3. You have updated your CMake code to ensure that your new project's resources are copied correctly, yeah?
 4. It's most likely point 3 that you forgot (speaking from experience), so check again!

 For point 3, remember to go and read [Runtime Resources tips and tricks](resources) again.
-The process should be easier... assuming you imported your fonts correctly in the Pong example!
+The process should be easier once that is done, compared to the manual process you did with fonts in the Pong example!

+{:class="important"}
+**If you've set up everything correctly, you should be able to run the .exe in your build folder directly, without copying files yourself!**

 Previous step: [Pong 3](pong3)